Treatment for Panic Attacks

 The leading physical symptom of panic attack is chest pain and shortness of breath

 Panic attacks are different from other forms of anxiety.
-They appear “out of the blue”, without any identifiably triggering factors.
-The phases between panic attacks are usually symptom free, however sometimes the condition can be co-morbid with generalized anxiety.
-In such cases the affected person feels anxious also between the attacks.
+They appear “out of the blue” without any identifiably triggering factors.
+The phases between panic attacks are usually symptom-free; however, sometimes the condition can be co-morbid with generalized anxiety.
+In such cases, the affected person also feels anxious between the attacks.

-The diagnostic manual (DSM V) of the American Psychiatric Association (APA) defines the panic disorder, and its diagnostic criteria.
+The diagnostic manual (DSM V) of the American Psychiatric Association (APA) defines the panic disorder and its diagnostic criteria.

 Diagnostic Criteria of Panic Attacks